thoth-tech/documentation/docs/Courseflow/Projects/CourseFlow Login and Registration Page Development Report/CourseFlow Login and Registration Page Development Report.md

 Furthermore angular provides a resources called angular material which provides basic materials such as buttons and search bars which can be used in CourseFlow web application.

-Typescript will be the primary programming language in in the development of this application, which is a version of Javascript that allows for static typing.
+Typescript will be the primary programming language in the development of this application, which is a version of Javascript that allows for static typing.
 In general it adds another layer of syntax on top of Javascript, this the name Typescript.
 And when used in conjunction with angular, the web-applications carted will be more powerful as Angular utilises javascript and typescript.